YU000jp/logseq-plugin-blank-line/readme.md

 ## Features (Usage)

-- When working with blocks that contain content, line breaks can often be a source of annoyance.
+- When working with blocks that contain embed or reference, line breaks can often be a source of annoyance.
 Fortunately, there is a solution!

 ### Add 1 blank line only